-With the group stages of 2019/2020's Champions League done and dusted, let's have a stroll down memory lane to relive some of the biggest hammerings in the competition's history.
+With a week to go until more round of 16 action in the 2019/20 Champions League, let's have a stroll down memory lane to relive some of the biggest hammerings in the competition's history.

 Liverpool, Real Madrid, Arsenal & Man City have all dished out hidings to their opponents in the past.
 Here's a quick reminder.